bradStringer12/brad.stringer/content/_index.md

 ---
 title: "Brad Stringer"
 subtitle: "Pōneke data analyst with a passion for solving problems"
-description: "I am a data analyst based in Pōneke | Wellington, Aotearoa.
+description: "I am a data analyst based in Te Whanganui-a-Tara | Wellington, Aotearoa.
 My interests include data reporting and visualisation, modelling, and analysing text data (NLP).
 I have a Masters in Applied Statistics and currently work to provide insights from data collected during leadership development programs for major global clients.
 Outside of work you might find me in Zealandia or hiking the hills around Wellington."
 images:
   - img/IMG_Headshot.png
 image_left: true